-Chancellor of the Exchequer, The Rt Hon Philip Hammond MP, visited CCFE today to see up close its ground-breaking research in fusion energy – a transformative, abundant, clean and safe new source of electricity for future decades.
+Chancellor of the Exchequer, The Rt Hon Philip Hammond MP, visited CCFE today to see up close its ground-breaking research in fusion energy – a safe, sustainable, green source of electricity for future decades.

 The Chancellor was shown the new MAST Upgrade fusion experiment – an innovative device which, when switched on later this year, will investigate a more compact, efficient route to future fusion power stations and tackle the challenge of heat exhaust from future reactors.